 Calderdale and Huddersfield NHS Foundation Trust

-Rob is without doubt an exceptional individual.
-Although his professionalism and technical brilliance are without question, it is his modesty and humble attitude that set him apart.
+Robert is without doubt a remarkable and unique individual.
+His unwavering professionalism and technical brilliance are without question, but it is his modesty and humble attitude that really does set him apart.
 Robert continually demonstrates his credentials as an outstanding, proactive specialist in his field.

 Estates & Ancillary